Despicable Me 4: Box office

-Despicable Me 4 grossed $361 million in the United States and Canada, and $611 million in other territories, for a worldwide total of $972 million.
+Despicable Me 4 grossed $361 million in the United States and Canada, and $625.7 million in other territories, for a worldwide total of $986.7 million.
 Deadline Hollywood calculated the film's net profit as $370 million, accounting for production budgets, marketing, talent participations and other costs; box office grosses, television and streaming, and home media revenues, making Despicable Me 4 the fourth-most profitable film of 2024.

 In the United States and Canada, Despicable Me 4 was projected to gross $100–125 million from 4,030 theaters in its five-day opening weekend.
 The film made $27 million on its first day and $20.4 million on its second.
 It went on to debut to $75 million over the traditional three-day weekend, along with a total five-day gross of $122.6 million, topping the box office.
 The film made $43.6 million the following weekend, remaining in first place.
-In its third weekend the film made $24.4 million, finishing in second behind newcomer Twisters, and then made $14.6 million in its fourth weekend, finishing in third behind Twisters and Deadpool & Wolverine.
+In its third weekend the film made $24.4 million, finishing in second behind newcomer and Universal's own Twisters, and then made $14.6 million in its fourth weekend, finishing in third behind Twisters and Deadpool & Wolverine.
+Despicable Me 4 ended its box office run as the fifth highest-grossing film of 2024 in the U.S. and Canada.

-Internationally the film opened in different countries with different dates, with Australia being the earliest country to release it.
+Internationally, the film opened in different countries with different dates, with Australia being the earliest country to release it.
 The film opened big in multiple countries, and in some it settled franchise records, though in many countries that it opened prior to its US release date, the film opened second behind Inside Out 2, slowing its international climb.